-If a student has passed tests representing the value of 20 till and including 25 credits, but also received the notification that at the end of the academic year at least 45 credits and a "passed" for P14 Fresh Supply Chains must have been obtained.

-If a student has passed tests representing less than 24 credits, but also received the notification that at the end of the academic year 45 credits and a "passed" for P14 Fresh Supply Chains must have been obtained to prevent a binding negative advice at the end of the first study year.
-In addition this student is under obligation to present a 'study agreement' to his study career coach within 2 weeks.
+If a student has passed tests representing the value of 20 to 25 credits, but also received the notification that at the end of the academic year at least 45 credits and a "passed" for P14 Fresh Supply Chains must have been obtained.
+If a student has passed tests representing less than 20 credits, also received the notification that at the end of the academic year 45 credits and a "passed" for P14 Fresh Supply Chains must have been obtained, to prevent a binding negative advice at the end of the first study year.
+In addition this student is under obligation to present a 'study agreement' to his study career/PPD coach within 2 weeks.

 - 2. The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the foundation phase.
 Advice may be related not only to the continuation of the study programme, but also to the main subject the student may take.
-Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he or she will not be allowed to re-enrol in the same study programme.

-Advice regarding the continuation of studies will be given to a student taking a part-time study programme with a study load of fewer than 60 credits in the first year of enrolment ... - 3.
-Advice regarding the continuation of studies is based on the student's results in the foundation year.
+Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he will not be allowed to re-enrol in the same study programme. - Advice regarding the continuation of studies is based on the student's results in the foundation year.
 The Examination Board advises the institute director on advice regarding the continuation of studies to be given.
 This advice must take into account the student's personal circumstances.
-Students must report any personal circumstances to their study career counsellors or student counsellors the moment they occur. - If the student misses the deadline for reporting special circumstances, the Examination Board will examine whether it was excusable for the student to miss the deadline for reporting those circumstances.
-Engaging in top-class sports activities by students who have been granted a Top-Class Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies can or will be deferred.
+Students must report any personal circumstances to their student coach or student counsellor the moment they occur.

+If the student misses the deadline for reporting special circumstances, the Examination Board will examine whether it was excusable for the student to miss the deadline for reporting those circumstances.

+Engaging in top-class sports activities by students who have been granted a Top-Class Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies can be deferred.
 A minimum number of credits these students must earn in order to be eligible for such postponement has been established.

-The practice of running a business of his own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
-However, a minimum number of credits which must be achieved to qualify for that deferral may be specified for student entrepreneurs (see also paragraph 4 of this article). - 4.
+The practice of running a business of his own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys Student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
+However, a minimum number of credits which must be achieved to qualify for that deferral may be specified for student entrepreneurs (see also paragraph 4 of this article).

 The student will be given positive study advice regarding the continuation of studies in the following cases:

+name criteria